crf8472/libarcstk/README.md

 ## What libarcs is

 - Function library for AccurateRip checksums ("ARCS"s)
-- Calculates checksums and AccurateRip ids
+- Calculates checksums and ids on CD images
 - Verifies checksums against reference sums from AccurateRip
 - Written in C++14
-- Conservative API, intended to be open for use by pre-C++11 applications (yet untested).
+- Conservative API, also for pre-C++11 (untested) applications
 - Seems pretty fast

 ## Features

-Libarcs supports the following tasks for working with ARCSs:
+Libarcs supports the following tasks:

-- Compute the AccurateRip checksums of a succession of uint32_t represented sample blocks (from a CD TOC and the actual audio samples)
+- Compute the ARCSs of a succession of uint32_t sample blocks (from a CD TOC and the actual audio samples)
-- Verify ARCSs against reference sums from AccurateRip
+- Verify local ARCSs against the checksums provided by AccurateRip
-- Compute the AccurateRip ID of a CD from its TOC information
+- Calculate the AccurateRip ID of a CD image from TOC information
 - Parse the response from AccurateRip database to plain text

-Although AccurateRip checksums are often referred to as "CRCs", in a mathematical sense, they are not CRCs.
-Therefore, we call them "AccurateRip Checksums" or "ARCS"s for short.
+Although AccurateRip checksums are often referred to as "CRCs", they are not CRCs in a mathematical sense.
+Therefore, we call them just "AccurateRip Checksums" or "ARCS"s for short.

 ## What libarcs does not

+- Libarcs does not offer to read, buffer or decode any audio data.
+You have to provide the samples on your own.
+(Solution is underway.)
-Libarcs offers no network facilities and is not supposed to do so.
+- Libarcs offers no network facilities and is not supposed to do so.
 The actual HTTP request for fetching the reference values is better performed by the HTTP networking client of your choice.